Are there any notification requirements in case of data breach?

-US data breach notification laws exist in all 50 states (as well as the District of Columbia, Guam, Puerto Rico and the Virgin Islands).
+U.S. data breach notification laws exist in all 50 states (as well as the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands).
 These laws determine a company’s obligations in the event of a data breach, including required notification to individuals.

 Notification is required to individuals if certain categories of information may have been subject to unauthorized acquisition in an unencrypted electronic form, including:

 - credit/debit card numbers